sheehui/tp/docs/DeveloperGuide.md

 <img alt="Parser Classes" src="images/ParserClasses.png" width="600"/>

 How the parsing works:
-* When called upon to parse a user command, the `AddressBookParser` class creates an `XYZCommandParser` (`XYZ` is a placeholder for the specific command name e.g., `AddCommandParser`) which uses the other classes shown above to parse the user command and create a `XYZCommand` object (e.g., `AddCommand`) which the `AddressBookParser` returns back as a `Command` object.
+* When called upon to parse a user command, the `ABCParser` (`ABC` is a placeholder for the specific parser strategy e.g.,`ContactTabParser`) creates an `XYZCommandParser` (`XYZ` is a placeholder for the specific command name e.g., `AddCommandParser`) which uses the other classes shown above to parse the user command and create a `XYZCommand` object (e.g., `AddCommand`) which the `AddressBookParser` returns back as a `Command` object.
-* All `XYZCommandParser` classes (e.g., `AddCommandParser`, `DeleteCommandParser`, ...) inherit from the `Parser` interface so that they can be treated similarly where possible e.g, during testing.
+* All `XYZCommandParser` classes (e.g., `AddCommandParser`, `DeleteCommandParser`, ...) inherit from the `Parser` abstract class so that they can be treated similarly where possible e.g, during testing.
+* All `ABCParser` classes (e.g., `AddressBookParser`, `ContactTabParser`,...) inherit from the `ParserStrategy` interface so that they can be treated similarly where possible e.g, during testing.

+How the `ABCParser` is updated:
+1. When a `XYZCommand` class (e.g. `HomeCommand`, `ViewCommand`,...) is executed, it returns a `CommandResult` object containing a logic action if the `XYZCommand` requires a change in tab or view.
+2. `LogicManager` accepts this `CommandResult` object and executes the logic action if present.
+3. `ParserContext` in `LogicManager` is updated to contain the `ABCParser` of the new view or tab.

 There is also another noteworthy Logic class, `PersonAdapter`, that serves as a wrapper for the Model class `Person`.
 The key differences are that `Person` is immutable and does not support edits, while the `PersonAdapter` effectively supports edits by wrapping a single `Person` object and replacing it with an edited copy as and when necessary.